Proxies Minecraft packets through Discord!

 Important

-This project is almost finished, I just have to get the determination to do the final plumbing and debug intricate bugs.
+This project is almost finished.
+I just need the determination to wire up the last bits and debug the tricky bugs.

 I wondered: would it be possible to play Minecraft through Discord?
 That would require some knowledge of asynchronous programming, wouldn't it?
-And it's quite funny, isn't it?
+And it is quite funny, isn't it?

-This was an original idea I initially attempted to implement in C++.
-However, I encountered challenges at the very end when trying to mix Asio, asynchronous programming, class inheritance, and multithreading.
-Surely, I had written absolute spaghetti code riddled with memory leaks.
+I first tried to implement it in C++.
+I hit problems at the very end when I tried to mix Asio, asynchronous programming, class inheritance, and multithreading.
+I had written absolute spaghetti code riddled with memory leaks.

-Below is a diagram explaining how all components interact with one another.
+Below is a diagram explaining how the components interact with one another.

 discraft_diagram

-Note: Each side of our app (client and server) controls one Discord bot.
+Note: Each side of the app (client and server) controls one Discord bot.

 • Listen for TCP packets coming from the Minecraft client.